alexfromsofia/degiro/README.md

-# Test for JavaScript Developer
+# Test for JavaScript Developer - The only third party lib is Jest - used for the tests.

 ## Run `npm install` and then `npm run test` in the root directory to start the tests.